 This should not be seen as an endorsement of a ‘shoot from the hip’ approach when applying for injunctions; a judge will normally factor in a cynical defendant who rushes to complete works knowing that they are in breach of the Party Wall etc. Act 1996 and an open dialogue should always be the first port of call.
 However, it does emphasise the need to act decisively and early if you want to stop unlawful works and it has become clear your neighbour is uncompromising.

 At Morrisons, we specialise in obtaining and defending this type of application.
-If you have any questions about the issues raised in this blog, please feel free to contact Matthew Hearsum, Kate Cooper or Tim Kirkconel at our Woking office.
+If you have any questions about the issues raised in this blog, please feel free to contact Matthew Hearsum or Kate Cooper.

 Although correct at the time of publication, the contents of this newsletter/blog are intended for general information purposes only and shall not be deemed to be, or constitute, legal advice.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.
 Please contact us for the latest legal position.